 At any 5-College party, alcohol must be distributed by 21-year-old or older servers who have extensive experience at 5-C events.
 Servers will be paid for their services and may not drink alcohol during the party.
 For all other parties, hosts must have previously attended a party-planning seminar which is administered by Social Committee chairs.
 It is the responsibility of the servers to check IDs and monitor sobriety.
 Only those 21 or older will be served.
-Campus Safety reserves the right to terminate any party.
+Campus Safety or the Division of Student Affairs (DSA) reserves the right to terminate any party.
 Note that these guidelines may be amended or abbreviated by the Social Committee and members of the Division of Student Affairs staff in special circumstances.